Nospoko/annotated-transformer/README.md

 ```
 You have to commit the notebook to download the trained model.

-### Important note:
-If you wish to change data_slice parameter to be different from the last run, you have to delete
-'vocab.pt' file from annotated-transformer directory.

 ## Examples
 You can produce translation examples by running:
 ```shell